 - Canada, with its large landmass and diversified geography, has substantial renewable resources that can be used to produce energy; these resources include moving water, wind, biomass, solar, geothermal, and ocean energy.

 - Canada is a world leader in the production and use of energy from renewable resources.
-Renewable energy sources currently provide about 16.9% of Canada’s total primary energy supply.
+Renewable energy sources currently provide about 18.9 per cent of Canada’s total primary energy supply.

-- Moving water is the most important renewable energy source in Canada, providing 59% of Canada’s electricity generation.
-In fact, Canada is the third largest producer of hydroelectricity in the world.
+- Moving water is the most important renewable energy source in Canada, providing 59.3 per cent of Canada’s electricity generation.
+In fact, Canada is the second largest producer of hydroelectricity in the world.

 - Wind is the second most important renewable energy source in Canada.
-It accounts for 1.6% of electricity generation in Canada.
+It accounts for 3.5 per cent of electricity generation in Canada.

-- Biomass is the third largest source of Canada’s electricity generation.
-Its share in Canada’s electricity generation is 1.4%.
+- Biomass is the third largest renewable source of Canada’s electricity generation.
+Its share in Canada’s electricity generation is 1.4 per cent.

 - Wind and solar photovoltaic energy are the fastest growing sources of electricity in Canada.